witnessmenow/ESP32-Trinity/FAQ.md

 ### Does it work with the Pixel Purse?

 I have not tried, but the I2S Matrix library doesn't seem to support it by default, but there seems to be a trick to get it working and they have provided an example specifically for it [here.](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/tree/master/examples/P6_32x16_1_4_ScanPanel)

+### Why is it called the "Trinity"?

+"Trinity" has a a lot of significance for Irish people.

+The Trinity Knots symbol is something from Irish/Celtic history and is instantly recognizable as a symbol of Ireland.
+There are examples of artifacts dating back to the 8th century with Trinity Knots on them.

+The Ireland national symbol is the shamrock, one of the main significances of the shamrock is a way to represent the Christian Holy Trinity.
+It's said that St Patrick used a shamrock to represent the Holy Trinity when he came to bring Christianity to Ireland.

+The most prestigious college in Ireland is Trinity college.

+While the above is all true, none of them is why it is called the Trinity.
+It is called the Trinity after the main female character from the Matrix movies.
+I felt that "Neo" was too close to "neopixels"